List of Responding Schools

 Community service is promoted by the Campus Ministry and by numerous student organizations.

 The Chancellor's Scholarship program, more information in our public service program, also organizes various community service days for their members.
-Oftentimes, they garden and clean up natural areas.

 Community service is primarily encouraged and promoted through student groups, although faculty members have organized projects in the past.
 Examples include the collection of toiletries for the local homeless shelter or abused women's shelter; volunteering to serve meals at the homeless shelter, volunteering with the homeless van that provides outreach services to homeless individuals in the woods, parks and alleys; and serving breakfast to the homeless on the downtown plaza.